canonical/launchpad-manual/docs/user/how-to/index.rst

 Manage bugs
 -----------
 The bug tracker lets you file, subscribe to, and manage bugs across your projects.
-It also integrates with external trackers - including Bugzilla, Trac, and Mantis - and can link bug reports directly to code branches.
+It also integrates with external trackers including Bugzilla, Trac, GitLab, and Mantis, allows you to link bug reports directly to code branches, and more.

 - :ref:`Work with bugs <work-with-bugs>`